jackforgothispassword/real-time-llm-crypto-converter/README.md

 # Real-Time LLM Crypto Price Converter

-### Powered by CoinMarketCap API, LangChain, and GPT-3.5-turbo
+Powered by CoinMarketCap API, LangChain, and GPT-3.5-turbo

+## Breakdown:
-## This script integrates a cryptocurrency conversion function into a LangChain-based conversational AI model.
+This script integrates a cryptocurrency conversion function into a LangChain-based conversational AI model.
 Here's a breakdown of the script's workflow:

 ### Environment Setup:
 The script initializes by importing necessary libraries and setting up the environment.